-Whether you just downloaded the game and are looking for an early advantage, or you’re up to level 10 but are having a hard time winning, we’re here to help.
+Whether you just downloaded the game and are looking for help and some advantage, or you’re up to level 10 but are suddenly having a hard time winning, we’re here to help.

-Keep in mind that until level 7 or so, you’re facing bots and not actually playing real people.
-Which is why it’s easy to rack up kills and get the MVP award.
-Around level 8-10 it’ll get more difficult, but those first seven rounds will help you hone in on your skills, aiming, and controlling the game.
-Either way, try these tips to take your game to the next level.
+Until about level 7, you’re facing bots and not actually playing real people.
+Which is why it’s easy to rack up kills and be the MVP.
+Around level 8-10 it’ll get more difficult, but those first seven rounds will help you hone in on your skills and the game controls.
+Then, try these tips to take your skills to the next level.

 - Choose Your Aim Preference, Layout & Loadout

 - Use Killstreaks Quickly & Effectively